How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 The legislation defining the ports does not include any land, so ‘land adjacent to a port’ means the immediate quayside and any warehousing or storage facilities thereon.

-A transit shed is a place approved by customs for the deposit of goods having the status of goods in temporary storage.
+A temporary storage facility is a place approved by customs for the deposit of goods imported and not yet cleared out of charge having the status of goods in temporary storage.
 Goods are in temporary storage until they’re assigned to a customs-approved treatment or use.
 An example of the latter is placing the goods under a customs procedure, such as entry to ‘free circulation’.
+This includes goods not yet reported and entered.

 Further information can be found in Notice 199A: temporary storage and approved depositories.

-The goods handling services may qualify for zero rating if the goods concerned have been imported from, or are to be exported to, a place outside the EU, see section 5.
+The goods handling services may qualify for zero rating if the goods concerned have been imported into, or exported from the UK see section 5.

 The letting on hire of any goods including cranes or other lifting equipment is not zero-rated.